 {where} \(x_{ij}\) is the association-decision variable, \(y_{ij}\) is the computing‑resource variable, \(s_{ij}\) and \(d_{ij}\) represent the transmission and computation utility weights, respectively; \(c_{ij}\) is the amount of communication resources required, and \(D_j\) and \(C_j\) represent, respectively,the computation and communication resource budgets at server \(j\).

 Figs. \ref{c_p-tn8} and \ref{c_p-tn20} compare the normalized objective value over the time under two small scales for the three algorithms.
 From Fig. \ref{c_p-tn8} with a problem size \(N=8\), \(M=4\), it can be observed that the objective value of all three approaches increases rapidly at the beginning.

-The proposed approach slightly outperforms the RL approach in the normalized objective value over the entire time period.
+For this small-scale problem, the proposed approach and the traditional RL approach yield very similar results.
 Although the B\&B approach shows a lower initial increase, its normalized objective value is slightly higher than the other two approaches.
 As shown in Fig. \ref{c_p-tn20} with a problem size of \(N=20\), \(M=5\), it becomes clear that the proposed approach outperforms the two benchmarks in terms of achieved objective value.
 The proposed approach reduces the convergence time by 30\% compared to the B\&B approach, and shows a 5\% improvement in the normalized objective value compared to the RL approach, and a 15\% improvement compared to the B\&B approach.

 We then examine the normalized objective value for different value of \(N\) (typically \(N\) can be treated as the number of users in a network) in problem (\ref{S-P1}), as shown in Fig. \ref{c_p-size}.
 As B\&B approach cannot be deployed in large-scale problems, this simulation still focuses on small scale problem, but the next figure will examine large scale problems without B\&B approach.
 From this figure, we observe that the proposed approach always maintains the highest normalized objective value that is also stable.
 In contrast, the RL approach experiences a slight decrease in normalized objective value as the problem size increases, but it remains relatively stable overall.
 The B\&B approach demonstrates a degradation as the problem size increases, due to the high computational complexity.